 I’m the author of The New Dad’s Survival Guide (Little, Brown and Company) and co-author of Battle Ready: Memoir of a SEAL Warrior Medic (St. Martin’s Press.)
 I’ve written for several national and regional publications on topics ranging from veterans’ issues to fatherhood to the current state of the entertainment industry.

 I actively mentor young filmmakers and authors and have spoken at major corporations and universities around the country, including Penn State and The University of Virginia.
 I’ve been a guest of Fox and Friends, NBC, CBS, PBS and dozens of radio stations from coast to coast.

-I spend my free time coaching soccer and sailing with my wife and sons, and volunteer for various veterans’ and faith-based organizations.
+I spend my free time coaching youth soccer and sailing with my wife and sons, and volunteer for various veterans’ and faith-based organizations.
 At age 47 I enrolled at the University of Alabama and am completing a degree in Interdisciplinary Studies.